 Formation of the St Thomas More Circle

-In 2020, the Catholic Union of Great Britain will reach its 150th anniversary.
+In 2020, the Catholic Union of Great Britain reached its 150th anniversary.
 Founded in 1870 by the Duke of Norfolk and other Catholic peers, the aim of the Catholic Union is to provide a voice for Catholic lay people through sensible, balanced and informed contributions to public debate and legislation.

 The Union brings together the expertise of the laity with Catholic members of both Houses of Parliament.
 The Union has consultative status to the Bishops Conference of England and Wales.
 The Union has the potential to make a vital contribution to the national conversation.

 The need for an organisation such as the Union is pressing.
 There is widespread sympathy and respect for the Catholic viewpoint in our Nation yet is it often not heard or considered seriously.
 Help us to put this right.
 The Council has formed an Action Plan to enable the Union to make a greater impact in the Public Square.